 A Record of Accomplishment on Education

-- Secured the state’s first-ever investment in high-quality, publicly funded early childhood education.
+- Secured the state’s first-ever investment in high-quality publicly funded early childhood education (2017).

-- Initiated the STEM Mentors initiative and STEM scholarships to incentivize Montana students to pursue post-secondary education in a STEM or healthcare field.
+- Started the STEM Mentors Initiative and STEM Scholarships to incentivize Montana students to pursue post-secondary education in a STEM or healthcare field.

-- Improved local school broadband by working with the EducationSuperHighway project and providing funding to match e-rate funds for school broadband.
+- Improved local school broadband by working with EducationSuperHighway and providing funding to match E-rate funds for school broadband.

-- Empowered local school districts to adopt competency-based education models, awarding credit to students based on demonstrated proficiency rather than number of minutes and hours spent in a classroom.
+- Empowered local school districts to adopt competency-based education models, awarding credit to students based on demonstrated proficiency rather than the number of minutes and hours the student spends in a classroom (2017).